K.J. Henry's pick-6 leads Browns to win over Eagles in preseason game with Shedeur Sanders sidelined

 Gabriel was 13 of 18 passing for 143 yards and the pick-6.
 Tyler “Snoop” Huntley played in the second half and was 10 of 13 for 71 yards.

+“There's flashes of being very consistent and clean as an offense,” Gabriel said.

 Dorian Thompson-Robinson threw a pick-6 to Henry that gave Cleveland a 19-13 lead in the third.
 Thompson-Robinson was replaced by Kyle McCord, another 2025 draft pick, on the next series.
-McCord, who is from nearby Mount Laurel, New Jersey, and was raised as an Eagles fan, threw a touchdown pass and threw for 47 yards overall.
+McCord, who is from nearby Mount Laurel, New Jersey, and was raised as an Eagles fan, threw for 47 yards overall, including a 9-yard touchdown pass.

 Sanders out